wamp-proto/wamp-proto/spec/basic.md

  * `Session` MUST be a randomly generated ID specific to the WAMP session.
 This applies for the lifetime of the session.
 The `WELCOME.Session` can be used for specifying lists of excluded or eligible receivers when publishing events (see below).
  * `Details` is a dictionary that allows to provide additional information regarding the established session (see below).

-A `WELCOME` message may be sent either directly in response to a `HELLO` message, if no authentication is required for the requested `Realm`, or in response to a successful `AUTHENTICATE`message.
+In basic implementations without authentication, a `WELCOME` MUST be sent directly in response to a `HELLO` message.

 > Note.
 The behaviour if a requested `Realm` does not presently exist is router-specific.
 A router may e.g. create the realm, or deny the establishment of the session.
 >